 The following sections can't pretend to cover all of the ways sentences can go bad at this higher level, but they do cover seven of the most common problems and show you ways of fixing them.
 And knowing these seven will probably enable you to spot all the others we have not trapped and labeled yet.

 One of the big culprits that cause weak, indirect writing is the use of the be verb as the main verb.
 That's not to say that the be verb should never be used as the main verb, just that there are cases where doing so makes for weak writing.
 Look at the following examples of this problem—they are not that hard to spot.
 Then look at the revisions—notice how a noun (often one ending in -ion) has been converted into a verb.
 That's how to fix this problem—find a noun to convert into an active verb, and then rebuild the sentence upon it!

 Another common sentence-style problem involves piling up nouns in a phrase.
 The effect is similar being hit in the head with a large blunt object.
 Again, take a look at the examples of this problem, which are also not hard to spot, and at the revisions.
-When you revise a "noun stack," you unpack or unstack the nouns into clauses and phrases:
+When you revise a "noun stack," you unpack or unstack the nouns into verbs, clauses, and phrases:

 Redundancy in writing can come about from these three sources (but there are probably plenty more):

 - Wordy set phrases (4- to 5-word phrases; these can be chopped to a 1- to 2-word phrases with no loss of meaning): for example, "in view of the fact that"—it can be reduced to "since" or "because."